 1) Extract the image.
 It contains VMX, VMDK and other tools required.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

-4) That’s it.
-Power on the virtual machine.
+4) Power on the virtual machine.
 I’m sure you will get Snow Leopard desktop without any problems.
 Do not worry about the language you see on the screen.
 I already changed it to English.
 Follow the steps below to change the language inside the virtual machine.